Stacking Up Positive Results for Beverage Distribution

 Selective Pallet Rack

 Selective rack is the most commonly used pallet rack solution.
 It’s quick to load and unload with 100% SKU accessibility.
-It is constructed as a single bay deep or can be designed double-deep if volume requires, however, a special deep-reach fork truck is then required.
+It is constructed as a single bay deep or can be designed double-deep if volume is required.
+However, double-deep racking is accessed with a deep-reach forklift.

 Pallet Flow Rack